Skip to content

 Annual well visits for adolescents (12-21 years)

-Fluoride varnish application for children up to 6 years of age
+Fluoride varnish application for children 1 to 4 years of age

 Reproductive health assessments for adolescents